oconnor663/bao/docs/spec.md

 **To discourage implementers from making non-constant-time optimizations.** One of the important security properties of a cryptographic hash is that it runs in the same amount of time for any two inputs of the same size.
-Otherwise it would leak information about its input through a timing "side-channel".
-BLAKE2s was designed to be constant time, so a straightforward implementation of Bao would also be constant time by default.
+Otherwise it would leak information about its input through the timing side-channel.
+BLAKE2s was designed to be constant time, so a straightforward implementation of Bao is also constant time by default.
 However, consider the following dangerous
 optimization:

 > For each chunk, before hashing it, check to see whether it's all zero.
 If so,